juamarCas/SwaggyBot/README.md

 ## Audios

-the audios where from https://ageofempires.fandom.com/wiki/Taunts
+the audios were from https://ageofempires.fandom.com/wiki/Taunts